rainbowatcher/eslint-config/README.md

 ## Development

 1. Clone this repository
-2. Enable Corepack by using `corepack enable` (use `npm i -g corepack` for Node.js < 16.10)
-3. Install dependencies by using `pnpm install`
+2. Install dependencies by using `pnpm install`
-4. Add rules and test cases, then run tests by using `pnpm test`
+3. Add rules and test cases, then run tests by using `pnpm test`

 ## License